Synerty/peek-mobile-theme/docs/generic_sections/details_section/details_section.rst

 Details Section
 ===============

-The Details Section is best suited to presenting information.
-The section is best suited to prioritising information by providing focus to the values.
+The Details Section is best suited for presenting information.

+The section prioritises information by providing focus to the values.

 Any plugin Screen will be able to use the :code:`.peek-details-section` attributes.